FCC licensing for GMRS and LMR radios

 Do I have to get a license before I can buy a GMRS radio?

-Absolutely not, though we do not offer GRMS radios, we would not require proof of licensing before we shipped a radio.
-We are not affiliated with the FCC in any fashion.
+No, we don't provide GMRS radios, and we don't need proof of licensing before shipping a radio.
+We're not connected with the FCC in any way.

 Do I have to get a license before I can buy a LMR radio?

-Think back to what the FCC uses to help make the decision for how much your license will be, the interference of your network into other networks.
-If you opt to not get a license, your network could be creating interference to another licensed user, making you the bad guy when you meant no malice.
+Consider what the FCC considers when setting your license fee – how much your network interferes with others.
+Without a license, your network might unintentionally disrupt another user's signal, putting you in the wrong even if you didn't mean any harm.
 This is why, if found, the FCC lays down hefty fines to those who are operating illegally on LMR frequencies.

-Do you report to the FCC when a customer buys a GMRS radio?
+Do you report to the FCC when a customer buys a LMR radio?

-While we do not offer radios that operate GMRS, no we would never share any private information about our customers to an outside entity.
+No. While we do not offer radios that operate on the GMRS band, we will never share any private information about our customers to an outside entity.

 Is there a charge for a GMRS license?